vthommeret/glossterm/README.md

    reads words.gob and looks up DescendantTrees references in descendants.gob, and inlines them.

+1. `gtcompare`
+   compares new index to old index. always use to manually verify parsing changes

 1. `gtindex`
    indexes terms for each word to power autocomplete.